didiberman/terraform-k8s-argocd-cicd-pipeline/README.md

 - **Cause**: Race condition with CRDs (e.g., Prometheus `ServiceMonitor`).
 - **Fix**: The repo uses `sync-wave` annotations (`-1`) to ensure CRDs install first.
 If stuck, delete the `monitoring` app in ArgoCD and resync.

----
-*Built with ❤️ and 🍍 by Antigravity*